ibm-cloud-docs/account/known-issues.md

 {: tip}

 If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-policy-limits).

+### Access management tag limitations
+Access management tags are only available when you create an access policy that is scoped for all Identity and Access enabled services.
+In this case, when you enable the access based on tags, no other attributes can be added, and when you base your policy on a specific region or resource group, no tag can be added to the access policy.

 ## Resource group is inactive with state: SUSPENDED
 {: #resource_inactive}